tasmota/Berry_playground/README.md

 # Berry Playground

 This repo and the corresponding [discussions](https://github.com/tasmota/Berry_playground/discussions) have been created to help Tasmota Berry code developers.
+This repo is in its infancy so not surprisingly there is not a lot of contributions yet.
+This is where you come in!

 ## Discussions